Navigating the Unique Challenges of LGBTQ Divorce in Ohio

 How Domestic Violence Affects Child Custody in Ohio

 The reality TV world was recently rocked by a scandal of great proportions.
-Taylor Frankie Paul, the star of Hulu’s highly successful reality show Secret Lives of Mormon Wives, was all set to star on season 22 of ABC’s reality series The Bachelorette.… View Full Article → “The Secret Lives of Mormon Wives, and Domestic Violence: The Devasting Impact of Domestic Violence on Child Custody Arrangements”
+Taylor Frankie Paul, the star of Hulu’s highly successful reality show Secret Lives of Mormon Wives, was all set to star on season 22 of ABC’s reality series The Bachelorette.… View Full Article → “The Secret Lives of Mormon Wives, and Domestic Violence: The Devastating Impact of Domestic Violence on Child Custody Arrangements”

 Can A Child in Ohio Pick Which Parent to Live With in a Divorce – Yes or No?